alyn-m/Java8/LambdaExpression/README.md

 ### Why we need a functional interface to create lambda expression
 > A lambda expression has no type on its own.
 The Java compiler needs to know: “Which method’s implementation is this lambda providing?”
 > we can use built-in functional interfaces to lambdas.

+## Build-In Lambda Expressions

+# Use Cases of Lambda Expressions